 In May 2008, Wallace de Puerto Rico received from the EPA a Notice of Potential Liability and Request for Information Pursuant to 42 U.S.C.
-Sections 9607(a) and 9604(e) of the Comprehensive Environmental Response, Compensation, Liability Act.
+Sections 9607(a) and 9604(e) of the Comprehensive Environmental Response, Compensation, and Liability Act.
 The Company responded to the EPA's Request for Information on behalf of Wallace de Puerto Rico.
 In July 2011, Wallace de Puerto Rico received a letter from the EPA requesting access to the property that it leases from PRIDCO, and the Company granted such access.
 In February, 2013, the EPA requested access to conduct further environmental investigation at the property.
-The Company granted such access and further EPA investigation is pending.
+The Company granted such access.